oliviaxyl/Telecom-Customer-Churn-Prediction/README.md

 * Replaced missing 'TotalCharges' with its mean value
 * Under-sampled 'Churn' to 'No Churn' ratio to 1:1
-* Performed One-Hot Encoding and removed dummies which correlation > 50%
+* One-Hot Encoding and only dummies which correlation < 50% retained
-* PCA dimension reduction (23 dummies retain 100% variance)
+* PCA dimension reduction (100% variance with 23/45 dummies)

 ### Model Training